whage/whage.github.io/_posts/2018-12-29-which-way-forward.md

 # What I didn't like about generic web app / business software
 The repetitive nature of the work: CRUD functionality for yet another entity in the system.
-The lack of technical challenge: the emphasis is on modelling business processes which are usually just a simple sequance of steps.
+The lack of technical challenge: the emphasis is on modelling business processes which are usually just a simple sequence of steps.
 Speed of development is preferred instead of the efficiency of the resulting software.
 To achieve speedy development we just keep building layers and layers of half-baked generic solutions on top of each other and we [bloat our software][handmade] making it even slower and more complex.
-UI development is also unavoidable where you have to satisfy subjective requirements with many iterations and manual labour.
+UI development is also unavoidable where you have to satisfy subjective requirements with many iterations and manual labor.
 I didn't find anything related to "engineering" in this kind of work.
 Strict, model-based planning or the use of solid models / mathematics were absent.